webaverse/docs/docs/webaverse/nfts.md

 ## Inventory
 You can access all of the digital assets you own in Webaverse in your inventory.

-## Grease vs NFTs
+## FLUX vs NFTs
-Grease is fungible token, which means any one Grease is equivalent to another. (think of dollars)
+FLUX is fungible token, which means any one FLUX is equivalent to another. (think of dollars)

 On the other hand, NFTs are non-fungible which means, no two NFTs are the same. (think different kinds of pokemon cards)